qawolf/qawolf/docs/docs/review_test_code.md

 await browser.click({ css: "[data-qa='search']" });
 ```

-The specified attribute does not need to be present on every element in your workflow.
-If it is present, QA Wolf will generate code targeting that attribute and corresponding value.
-Otherwise, it will use the default selector logic.
+When the specified attribute is not present on the element, it will use the default selector logic.

 ## Automatic waiting